-Detailed results of EPE's modeling regarding these approaches are described in EPE's IRP document.
+Detailed results of EPE's modeling regarding these approaches are described in Section IX of EPE's IRP document.
 EPE's intended next steps for implementing demand-side solutions are outlined in the Action Plan.
 Ultimately, the successful adoption of additional demand-side solutions could significantly reduce the amount of solar and short-duration energy resources EPE needs to procure.